Deenvox/Resume/README.md

-Welcome to my personal resume page.
+# Welcome to my personal resume page

-Here you can find updated versions of my Curriculum Vitae and Portfolio.
+**Here you can find updated versions of my Curriculum Vitae and Portfolio**

 Hope you will find it usefull!